nathaliapedral/nathaliapedral.github.io/README.md

 # memory-game

- Simple implementation of memory game in JavaScript
+Simple implementation of a memory game in JavaScript